ClinkY99/VSoundCheckr/README.md

 # SoundCheckr
-Hello and Welcome VSC+ (Working Title).
+Hello and Welcome SoundCheckr (Working Title).
 This software is a **WORK IN PROGRESS** personal project, with the intention of streamlining the virtual soundcheck process.
-Currently VSC+ is only built for Windows, but support for MAC and Linux is planned.
-VSC+ is licensed under the GNU General Public License v3.0
+Currently SoundCheckr is only built for Windows, but support for MAC and Linux is planned.
+SoundCheckr is licensed under the GNU General Public License v3.0

 ### Features
 - Supports multitrack recording and playback